Federal investigation seeks to uncover painful history of Native American boarding schools - News Break

 “One thing we have to keep in mind, front and center, is despite all of the attempts to rip away everything, we are still here.
 And as hard hit as language and ceremony and culture and identity has been, they weren’t able to erase it.
 It still remains,” said Anderson.

-The post Federal investigation seeks to uncover painful history of Native American boarding schools appeared first on Daily Montanan .
+The post Federal investigation seeks to uncover painful history of Native American boarding schools appeared first on Idaho Capital Sun .

 Comments / 0